itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

 * The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used to validate all pages of the project in order to ensure there were no syntax errors.

-    - W3C Markup Validator found an error concerning headings not being included on the main and book now images.
-The section tag was replaced for a div tag to correct this.
+    - W3C Markup Validator found an error concerning the misspelling of target for one of the attributes of a link in the footer.

-    - Another error found by W3C Markup Validator was concerning a percentage value used inside the iframe tag to declare the width property on the Book Now page.
-The width and height properties for the iframe were declared inside the CSS file instead.
+    - Another error found by W3

     -  W3C CSS Validator found no errors or warnings on my CSS.